kammitama5/kammitama5.github.io/_posts/2018-7-5-Thursday-July-5th.md

   started his own business from scratch and was pretty much a multi-millionnaire by the time he was in his 30s (if not before).
 He just thought about everything differently, and understood people and motivation.
 I was always super impressed by him because he always had a great work ethic and a sense of purpose about his life.
   I often have felt like my peers care too much about what other people think; he never had that.
-He was *free*.
+He was *free* and helped *so many people* and gave them direction in their lives by example.
+That's been rare here.

 - A friend of mine was talking about literature today; fascinated by a book.
 But it was something I had read in school.
 A few years ago, I would borrow 45 books at a time from the library.
 I wanted to understand